pyiron/atomistics/README.md

 lmp.close()
 ```

-## Limitations
+## Limitations / Next steps
-* It would be great to use the ASE atoms directly.
+* Use the ASE atoms directly.
 * Add elastic constant, energy volume curve and phonon calculations.
+* Use LAMMPS as engine so multiple GenericMasters can use the same LAMMPS instance.

 ## License and Acknowledgments
 `pyiron_lammps` is licensed under the BSD license.